Disclaimer: I own neither GOT/ASOIAF nor Harry Potter.

 "No," his father replied.
 "Joffrey is too much like his mother."

 "A King?
 Me?
-Might be you've forgotten in your old age-" and Robert laughed, a loud guffaw that startled Harry, "-but I'm the second son.
+Might be you've forgotten in your old age-" and his father laughed, a loud guffaw that almost startled Harry, "-but I am the second son.
 Joffrey will be king."

 "Second sons have been kings before," Jon muttered quietly; so quietly Harry almost didn't hear him.
 "And yet you still must be prepared," he said louder.
-"For truth, you might never be king, but you will always be a prince.
+"Truth be told, you might never be king, but you will always be a prince.
 Your every action and inaction will reflect upon the crown.
 Mayhaps you would follow in my steps, and be Hand?"
-He paused, old bones creaking as he shifted to look Harry in the eye.
+He paused, old bones creaking as he shifted to look Harry in the eyes.
 "I've seen something in you, Harry.
-We all have.
-You are a very special boy, and it's good that you are kind, but this world has no place for kind men."
+Something special.
+Different.
+Anyone who's met you can see it.
+You are bold, and clever too, and it's good that you are kind, but this world has no place for kind men."

 "Then I will make a place," said Harry.

-"'I will make a place,' he says."
-Robert scoffed.
-"And how are you going to do that, boy?
-Hold hands a sing songs?
+"'I will make a place,' he says." his father scoffed.
+"And how are you to do that, boy?
+Hold hands and sing songs?
 Men respect steel.
 They respect death.
 They respect power."

-"He's a whipping boy," said the king, sounding amused.
+"He's a whipping boy," his father said, anger colored with amusement.
 "He's for whipping."
 He turned to Jon.
 "Hard to believe he's so young.
 Was I ever as stubborn?"

 "Yes," Lord Jon answered succinctly.
 "He's just as stubborn and bullheaded as you were at his age."

-"He's smarter than I was," the King admitted.
+"He's smarter than I was," the king admitted.
+"Never much cared for books and learning."
 His eyes bore into Harry.
 "You see this crown, boy?
 It's heavy.
 Heavier than any sword or hammer, heavier than any bloody stag."
 He turned his attention back to Lord Jon.
 "Between my sons, mayhaps they will be able to bear the weight."

 "We can only hope," said Lord Jon.
 Harry was suddenly struck by how old he was.
 The lines in his face had never seem so long, so deep.